kvsjaswanth2003-lang/SQL-Interview-Questions-Asked-in-Swiggy-Zepto-Blinkit-Zomato/README.md

 If you find this repo helpful, don’t forget to star ⭐ this repository and share it with your peers!
 ---

-## 📢 Contribution
-If you have faced SQL interview questions from **Swiggy, Zepto, Blinkit, or Zomato**, feel free to add them here via PR.